showdownspace/showdown.space/events/code-in-the-wind-1/index.md

     image: 'https://user-images.githubusercontent.com/193136/168313579-77f4d7bc-0132-4c9a-882a-e4d329c09c50.jpeg'
     message: |
       Brikl is the leading e-commerce platform for microstores worldwide, where promotional businesses start selling in 15 minutes.
 We're an international team with a strong engineering culture.
 We value developer experience, code quality and experimentation.
 We work in small cross-functional teams where you have full ownership of the product from start to finish.
 If you enjoy working with GraphQL, TypeScript and React, join us at <a target="_blank" rel="noopener" href="https://brikl.com/jobs">https://brikl.com/jobs</a>.
+    contributed: |
+      a prize bundle into the prize pool (selected by 3rd ranked contestant).
+The prize bundle consists of (1) a black Brikl T-shirt, (2) a white Brikl T-shirt, (3) a Brikl hoodie, and (4) a THB 15,000 Central Gift Card.
     links:
       - name: 'brikl.com/jobs'
         url: 'https://brikl.com/jobs'